skypilot-org/skypilot/docs/source/examples/distributed-jobs.rst

 - :code:`SKY_NODE_RANK`: rank (an integer ID from 0 to :code:`num_nodes-1`) of
   the node executing the task
-- :code:`SKY_NODE_IPS`: a list of IP addresses of the nodes reserved to execute the task
+- :code:`SKY_NODE_IPS`: a string of IP addresses of the nodes reserved to execute the task, where each line contains one IP address.
+You can retrieve the number of nodes by :code:`echo "$SKY_NODE_IPS" | wc -l` and the IP address of node-3 by :code:`echo "$SKY_NODE_IPS" | cut -n 3p`